 While a portable restroom provider will always be glad to assist you, it’s best to be ready to answer a few questions when you call.
 Click here to download information that will be helpful in preparing to rent portable sanitation equipment.

 Read about the industry’s impact on productivity and fuel-savings.

-All PSAI Member PROs pride themselves on delivering excellent service to their customers.
-In order to make this possible, the PROs you consider will require some information about your needs.
+All PSAI member portable restroom providers pride themselves on delivering excellent service to their customers.
+In order to make this possible, the providers you consider will require some information about your needs.
 This will help them make good recommendations to you and, with your help, ensure the right number and type of restrooms are properly placed to provide a positive experience for everyone.
-Be ready to talk about the:

 - Number of attendees and duration of the event.
 Simply put, more people and longer events require more units.
-Your PRO will be able to draw upon industry standards in making recommendations regarding how many units will be required to accommodate the expected number of uses.
-See our special events chart – click here.
+To see our special events chart click here.

 - Outside temperature.
 On warmer days, users will take in more liquids and make more trips to the lavatories.
 You will want to keep this in mind as you consider the number of units and the cleaning schedule you will support.